 Increase re-booking rate

-What some travel apps forget, is that while securing a booking may be your conversion goal, it doesn’t mean that the user experience is over at this point."A successful travel app is useful to the user in the run up to the trip, and during."
+What some travel apps forget, is that while securing a booking may be your conversion goal, it doesn’t mean that the user experience is over at this point.

 For example, you could send a push notification the day before the flight to remind them of the time they’ll be flying.
 Or, you could direct users to guides which will give them inspiration on how to spend their holiday.
 And if you wanted to get really fancy, you could use APIs to inform your push notification content by pulling in external information.
 For example, you could notify the user of the upcoming weather, or of any interesting events going on in the region they’re visiting.
 Taking care of your user post-booking is what will really drive those re-bookings up.